 Kansas City, Missouri, United States

 In Berlin, it's worth heading north to Oranienburg to visit the Sachsenhausen concentration camp.
 You can get there by S-Bahn.
 On the southeast side, visit the impressive Soviet War Memorial in Treptower Park.
-If you really want to go off the beaten path from Berlin, consider hopping a train for a day trip to Goerlitz, a town on the border with Poland that is like stepping into a fairy tale. about 5 years ago
+If you really want to go off the beaten path from Berlin, consider hopping a train for a day trip to Goerlitz, a town on the border with Poland that is like stepping into a fairy tale. over 5 years ago

 Is it safe for an american to travel around europe in a few weeks in light of the worldwide travel alert?